 The Care Leaver Local Offer is reviewed every year with the help of The Children in Care Council and The Oxfordshire Care Leavers Association

-To be eligible for support, you must have been in care for a total of at least 13 weeks which began after age 14 and included some time after your 16th birthday.
+To be eligible for support, you must have been in care for a total of at least 13 weeks which began after you turned 14 and included some time after your 16th birthday.

 Advice and support from a personal adviser (PA)

-Your pathway plan is a continuation of your care plan and looks at the support and skills you will need when you leave care and as an adult.
+The pathway plan is your document and is a continuation of your care plan and sets out the support and skills you will need when you leave care and as an adult.

-- where you will live
+- where you will live or are living

 - any education or training you might want to be involved in